Agent Task Tutorial¶

 This is what makes the tutorial useful for Agent-R1: the model is not just generating one final answer, it is interacting with an environment that can evaluate and feed back information across multiple steps.

-5. Why This Tutorial Matters More Than the Single-Step Script¶
+5. Why This Tutorial Is Separate From the Single-Step Script¶

 - a step-level environment transition